jayjaybillings/thesis/docs/_posts/2016-12-19-eclipse-ice.markdown

 based broadly on five high-level _activities_: (1) creating input, (2) executing jobs, (3) analyzing results, (4) managing data, and (5) modifying code.
-Those same computational scientist would most likely find these activities difficult for all codes with which they lack experience, whereas with their own codes---or those with which they are most familiar---these tasks may be so simple that they are taken for granted.
+Those same computational scientist would most likely find these activities difficult for all codes with which they lack experience, whereas with their own codes&mdash;or those with which they are most familiar&mdash;these tasks may be so simple that they are taken for granted.
 Any particular combination of these activities across one or more scientific software package or code results in a unique _workflow_.
 Such a workflow is normally, but not always, requested by a human user and